Azure/azure-sdk/docs/ios/design.md

 {% include requirement/MUST id="ios-response-provide-examples" %} provide examples on how to access the raw and streamed response for a request, where exposed by the client library.
 We don't expect all methods to expose a streamed response.

-{% include requirement/MUST id="ios-response-pagination" %} return an instance of the `PagedCollection` class for all paged operations. `PagedCollection` provides a Swift-idiomatic way to asynchronously iterate through all results of a paged operation in a page-by-page or item-by-item fashion. `PagedCollection` also provides a property that conforms to the `Sequence` protocol, providing a way to synchronously consume all results of a paged operation using a standard `for ... in` loop.
-For example:
+{% include requirement/MUST id="ios-response-pagination" %} return an instance of the `PagedCollection` class for all paged operations.

-TODO: Update this to a UI-specific example

-{% highlight swift %}
-// Explicit asynchronous iteration of a `PagedCollection` client.listConfigurationSettings(...) { result, _ in
-    switch result {
-        case .success(let pagedCollection):
-            // Handle the first page of results for setting in pagedCollection.pageItems {
-                print(setting.description)
-            }
-            var done = false
-            repeat {
-                // Iterate remaining results page-by-page
-                // The developer can use `nextItem` to iterate item-by-item instead pagedCollection.nextPage { result in
-                    if case let .success(pageItems) = result {
-                        for setting in items {
-                            print(setting.description)
-                        }
-                    } else {
-                        done = true
-                    }
-                }
-            } while (!done)
-        ...
-    }
-}

-// Automatic synchronous iteration of a `PagedCollection` client.listConfigurationSettings(...) { result, _ in
-    switch result {
-        case .success(let pagedCollection):
-            // Iterate synchronously through all results using the `Sequence` protocol for setting in pagedCollection.syncCollection {
-                print(setting.description)
-            }
-        ...
-    }
-}
-{% endhighlight %}

 For more information on what to return for `list` operations, refer to [Pagination](#pagination).

 For methods that combine multiple requests into a single call: